xiix0/scam/README.md

-You will be run over by a bus.
+Things will be bright in P.M.
+A cop will shine a light in your face.